 Yet, as hard as it is to imagine, this is the daily reality for over two million domestic animals every year in China.

-Fuelled by the insatiable demands of a cruel and callous fashion industry, cats and dogs, along with 40 million other animals, are slaughtered for their fur and sold internationally.
+Fuelled by the insatiable demands of a cruel and callous fashion industry, it is estimated that 20 million cats and dogs, along with 40 million other animals, are slaughtered for their fur and sold internationally.

 Innocent cats and kittens are strangled and slit open while other cats watch terrified, the little kittens among them paralysed with fear trying to make themselves invisible, all awaiting the same fate.